Pathologic/EvoTwig2/README.md

 * templatesExtension - extension of the template file, default is "tpl";
 * templatesCachePath - path to the folder containing templates cache;
 * dataCachePath - path to the folder containing data cache if Filesystem Cache driver is used;
-* namespace - namespace of controller classes;
+* baseController - base controller class;
 * allowedFunctions - allowed php functions to use as functions in Twig templates, comma separated;
 * allowedFilters - allowed php functions to use as filters in Twig templates, comma separated;
 * debug - enables debug mode;